mimo84/zoomingin/README.md

 ##Credits
-This theme has been created with inspiration from the [Frank theme]
+This theme has been created with inspiration from the [Frank theme][frank]

 [zoom]: http://www.zoomingin.net
 [frank]: https://github.com/somerandomdude/Frank